 So you want a betta fish?

-Some people don’t believe you need a filter for a betta fish – So we wrote an entire post on the subject that might change your opinion.
+Some people don’t believe you need a filter for a Betta Fish – So we wrote an entire post on the subject that might change your opinion.
 Check out Do Betta Fish Need A Filter?

-Betta Tank Requirements [Infographic]
+Betta Fish Tank Size Requirements [Infographic]

 Selecting Your Betta Fish Tank Size

 Now, it may be true that they can “survive” in a tiny cup, but is it the best environment for your betta fish?